amejiarosario/amejiarosario.github.io/source/_drafts/big-o-notation-and-time-complexity-to-speed-up-your-algorithms.md

 }
 ```

 How many operations will the `findMax` function do?

-Well it basically checks every element from `n` and if it is bigger it will do an assignment.
-We could agree that if perform a constant number of operations (assignment, checks, increments) n times: O(k*n).
-We don't care about being too specific about the constant so we make it 1.
-Thus, we have O(n) running time.
+Well, it checks every element from `n`.
+If the current element is bigger than `max` it will do an assignment.

 Notice that we added a counter so it can help us count how many times the inner block is executed.

+If you get the time complexity it would be something like this:
+- Line 2-3: 2 operations
+- Line 4: a loop of size n
+- Line 6-8: 3 operations inside the for-loop.

+So, this gets us `3(n) + 2`.

+Applying the asymptotic analysis that we learn in the previous post, we can only leave the most significant term, thus: `n`.
+And finally using the Big O notation we get: `O(n)`.

+We can verify this empiracally using our `counter`.
 If `n` has 3 elements:

 ```js
 findMax([3, 1, 2]);